Master the design of GPU serving infrastructure for LLMs with autoscaling, continuous batching, and cost optimization.

 45 return outputs[0].outputs[0].textIn production, prefer the async server path over a synchronous wrapper like this, and don't expose arbitrary adapter loading to untrusted tenants.[27]

+How do you handle cold starts for GPU instances in production?
 Cold starts are dominated by node provisioning, image pulls, weight loading, and runtime warmup.
-Keep a small warm pool for critical traffic, pre-warm ahead of predictable spikes, store weights close to the node, and run readiness warmups before sending real users to a replica.
+Keep a small warm pool for high-priority traffic, pre-warm ahead of predictable spikes, store weights close to the node, and run readiness warmups before sending real users to a replica.
 Snapshot or restore features can help on specific platforms, but warm capacity and local weight caches are the common starting point.

+When would you choose TensorRT-LLM over vLLM?
 Choose TensorRT-LLM when measured latency or throughput on NVIDIA hardware justifies the build and deployment complexity.
 It fits tightly controlled fleets where the model, GPU type, precision mode, and engine build process are stable. vLLM can be easier to operate for general serving and rapid iteration; benchmark either claim on your workload.

+How does continuous batching improve throughput compared with static batching?
 Static batching waits for the longest request in the batch.
 Continuous batching repacks active work at token-step boundaries, so a finished request frees its slot for queued work immediately.
 That matters because decode produces one token at a time and request lengths vary widely.

+Which metrics matter most for scaling LLM inference clusters?
 Start with request queue depth and queue age, KV cache utilization, TTFT, and TPOT.
 Hardware metrics such as GPU duty cycle, memory bandwidth, temperature, and power are useful supporting signals, but they don't tell you whether users are waiting or whether the scheduler has enough KV blocks left.

 Set up a dummy inference service and configure an autoscaler to scale based on queue depth.
-Use a tool like KEDA with a Prometheus metric source, or simulate the control loop in Python using the GPUAutoscaler class from this article.
+Use a tool like KEDA with a Prometheus metric source, or simulate the control loop in Python using the GPUAutoscaler class above.
 Feed it a synthetic traffic trace (flat at night, spike at 9 AM) and plot the replica count over time.
 Compare a cooldown shorter than your measured node-ready time with one longer than a typical lull.

 A Kubernetes pattern using KEDA/HPA, a GPU node autoscaler, and a serving engine separates desired replicas from hardware provisioning.
 Continuous batching and PagedAttention improve GPU use, but a reliable fleet still needs measured capacity, a tuned cooldown, and a warmup policy justified by its latency target and cost.